wsydney76/craft-film-festival-light/README.md

 The plugin does not touch your home page.

-For a quick start, add a couple of `Featured Entries` to your home page (e.g. diaries/sections) and add this to your template:
+For a quick start, add a couple of `Featured Entries` to your home page (e.g. diaries/sections).

+Update the added entries with featured image/tagline.

+Add this to your template:

 ```twig
 {% include '@ff/_blocks/home.twig' %}